 How to Plan Your Restoration or Rehabilitation Project

 After you’ve researched your historic home’s history and determined whether you’re restoring or rehabilitating it, you can start planning your project.
-As we showed in the previous toolkit, you can take on as many or as few aspects of planning as your little home-owning heart desires.
+You can take on as many or as few aspects of planning as your little home-owning heart desires.
 But no matter who helms the project, planning should include these integral steps.

-4. Continue with the design development phase.
-Based on your response to the concepts, the architect further develops one design, or some combination of the options.
-At this stage, the architect will also determine the location for the mechanical, electrical, and plumbing system; make sure that the design complies with local building code requirements; consider alternative methods and materials of construction; and select materials and finishes.
+At this stage, the architect will also determine the location for the mechanical, electrical, and plumbing system.
+They will make sure that the design complies with local building code requirements; consider alternative methods and materials of construction; and select materials and finishes.
 In addition, the architect will usually outline specifications and give a preliminary cost estimate as a part of this phase.

 Note: Some review boards will require you to submit the contract documents in addition to the design development drawings to ensure that major changes have not occurred during the last phase of project planning.

 Required for most work other than minor repairs, building permits are issued by the municipal or county building permit department or, in some jurisdictions, by the fire marshal.
 They ensure that the proposed work meets the building code and that the house will be safe to occupy after completion.
 If you plan to phase the work over a number of years, be sure to inform the department, since most building permits are good for only 12 months from the date they’re issued.
 If you hire a general contractor, he or she will usually obtain the necessary permits.

 Each project’s sequence will vary depending on the type of work involved, who is doing the work, the time of year, and whether you plan to live in the house during its restoration or rehabilitation.
 (That said, some orders are standard—for example, completing structural roof repairs before re-roofing, or having plasterers come in before painters.)